arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 01.27.17
+> "The tendency to like (or dislike) everything about a person - including things you have not observed - is known as the halo effect" (*Thinking, Fast and Slow*, 82).

+A couple of examples:

+* My new iPhone is amazing! -> Apple is amazing!

+* That girl was really nice (and quite attractive), and we had a great ten-minute conversation. -> She is definitely marriage material.

 ### 01.24.17
 There's this game called [Wild Animal Racing](http://store.steampowered.com/app/389510/).